Can you remember off-hand the colors of the Italian flag ? Think of 10 countries whose flags you know... most probably Italy is among them.

 Art.
 292 (Vilipendio o danneggiamento alla bandiera o ad altro emblema dello Stato). - Chiunque vilipende con espressioni ingiuriose la bandiera nazionale o un altro emblema dello Stato é punito con la multa da euro 1.000 a euro 5.000.
 La pena é aumentata da euro 5.000 a euro 10.000 nel caso in cui il medesimo fatto sia commesso in occasione di una pubblica ricorrenza o di una cerimonia ufficiale. ) Chiunque pubblicamente e intenzionalmente distrugge, disperde, deteriora, rende inservibile o imbratta la bandiera nazionale o un altro emblema dello Stato é punito con la reclusione fino a due anni."

-However, Bossi from the Lega Nord ( North league ) did publicly burn the Italian flag in one of his political demonstrations and I do not think he was punished by the state in any form.
-Hopefully he lost some votes however.
+However, Bossi from the Lega Nord ( Northern League ) did publicly burn the Italian flag in one of his political demonstrations and I do not think he was punished by the state in any form.
+Hopefully, after that, he lost some votes.

 The Italian Flag and its Many Changes